mikkojarvinen/UWD/README.md

 SoftwareId=pfn://<PackageFamilyName>
 ```
 Windows will automatically reach out to Microsoft Store, download and install the driver's HSA.
 This happens hidden in the background and the app will be installed for the system.
-When a user signs in, Windows will populate a "copy" of the app for the user just like it happens with all modern applications.
+When a user signs in, Windows will populate a "copy" of the HSA app for the user just like it happens with all modern applications.

 ### HSA's in Microsoft Store
 Although HSA's are just Windows (modern) apps, they are a bit different.